VictorChidex/LiteHubSpot/README.md

 ## 🧪 Running Tests

-The application comes with a suite of unit and integration tests covering the mock service and views.
+The application comes with a comprehensive suite of **23 unit and integration tests** covering authentication, CRUD operations, priority/status workflows, user isolation, and UI functionality.

 ```bash
 cd frontend